rahulnadella/CalculationUtility/README.md

 ##Usage

+The CalculationUtility uses Cocoapods, the developer will need to add this to their project Podfile:

+``pod 'CalculationUtility', '1.1.0'``

-Add the [CalculationUtility](https://github.com/rahulnadella/CalculationUtility/blob/master/src/CalculationUtility.swift) to your project.
-This file can be found in [src/CalculationUtility.swift](https://github.com/rahulnadella/CalculationUtility/blob/master/src).
+If you want to add the [CalculationUtility](https://github.com/rahulnadella/CalculationUtility/blob/master/src/CalculationUtility.swift) to your project manually the source code can be found in [src/CalculationUtility.swift](https://github.com/rahulnadella/CalculationUtility/blob/master/src).

 ####Explicit Cast Functions